ahmadpiran/ahmadpiran.github.io/content/blog/entra-provisioning-agent-wont-sync.md

 1. **Check the `ProvisioningAgent/Admin` event log** immediately.
 2. **Verify the GMSA permissions**, but don't stop there.
-3. **Test the Service Bus.** If `Test-NetConnection servicebus.windows.net -Port 443` fails, no amount of restarting services will fix it.
+3. **Test the Service Bus.** If `Test-NetConnection servicebus.windows.net -Port 443` and other URLs fails, no amount of restarting services will fix it.

 It turns out, the error wasn't invisible after all—it was just waiting for us to ask the right question.